isomerpages/mse/_take-action/2c-sgeco-fundinfo.md

 <div>
 	<input type="checkbox" id="grant-admin"  /><label for="grant-admin">Grant Administration</label>
 	<div class="accordion-content">
         <p>Reimbursement for project costs will only take place after each project milestone and its associated deliverables are met.
-These milestones will be set and agreed upon by both grantee and the Trust before the commencement of the project.</p>
+These milestones will be set and agreed upon by both grant recipient and the Trust before the commencement of the project.</p>
-        <p>Upon achieving each project milestone, grantees are required to submit the following documents:</p>
+        <p>Upon achieving each project milestone, grant recipients are required to submit the following documents:</p>
             <ul>
             <li>Project progress and/or completion reports.</li>
             <li>Soft copies of original receipts, invoices, and/or payment records.</li>
-            <li>For projects with approved funding quantum of more than S$30,000 – A report of factual findings on their claims, prepared by an external auditor.
+            <li>For projects with an approved grant quantum of more than S$30,000 – A report of factual findings on their claims, prepared by an external auditor.
 The cost of engaging the auditor should be included in the project budget submitted with the application.</li>
             </ul>
         <p>The claim for the final reimbursement should be submitted within three months of the project completion date.<br><br>
-	The grantee and the SG Eco Fund’s Board of Trustees will co-own all intellectual property rights (IPRs) arising from or created in relation to the Project.
+	The grant recipient and the SG Eco Fund’s Board of Trustees will co-own all intellectual property rights (IPRs) arising from or created in relation to the Project.
 The SG Eco Fund retains the rights to utilise the IPRs for charitable purposes.
 </p>
 	</div>
 </div>